SEGPRT/nady-docs/docs/source/nady/ac3s.rst

 	this page is currently **unfinished** currently labeled ``[redacted]``

 Our most ambitious project yet. gain quick slightly protected access to hyperlink physical.
-Making comunicating and reaching unknown entitys safe yet dangerous. allows for more costomization options when it comes to comunication. and also has new :doc:`settings` configuration options.
+Making comunicating and reaching unknown entitys safe yet dangerous. allows for more costomization options when it comes to comunication. and also has new :doc:`nady/settings` configuration options.

 `...`